Privately show your interest, and Technical.ly will let you know if and when there's a match.

 How do you approach growth and learning?

 It’s very organic and aligns with our culture of opportunity.
 We work in smaller teams, so everyone has a chance to get their hands in a little bit of everything, including different parts of the business that you might not be trained in but are interested in learning more about.
+We also encourage employees to further their skills set through certification courses.

-We have a library of courses (online, in-house, on mobile), active employee network groups, Workplace by Facebook that keeps employees engaged, lunch and learns and we often bring in guest speakers.
+We have a library of courses (online, in-house, on mobile), active employee network groups, Workplace by Facebook that keeps employees engaged, lunch and learns, and we often bring in guest speakers.

 Each year we also look forward to the annual Macquarie Technology Conference.
 It’s a week-long conference where discussions range from artificial intelligence and virtual reality to big data and robotics.
 The entire company is invited to experience emerging technologies firsthand and hear from internal experts and external thought leaders from across the technology landscape.

 Learning here is flexible to your style and interests.
-Most growth happens when someone takes initiative to say, “I don’t have a background in this, but I have an interest in it.
+Most growth happens when someone takes the initiative to say, “I don’t have a background in this, but I have an interest in it.
 Can I work on this project?”

 Sign-up for daily news updates from Technical.ly